roblox-compilers/roblox-py/python/api.md

 Use the&#x20;

 ```
-py
+game
 ```

-variable to access the game in python, This is equivalent to game in roblox.
+variable to access the game in python, This is literarily the game variable in roblox.

 <pre class="language-python"><code class="lang-python"><strong>ValidPlayers = [
 </strong><strong>    "builderman"